Position Announcement—Regional Manager for Region 11Print This Post

 Bachelor’s degree and three to five years of related experience required, six to eight years of related experience preferred.

-The worker is not substantially exposed to adverse environmental conditions as the work is done mostly in an office environment.
+The worker is not substantially exposed to adverse environmental conditions, because the work is done mostly in an office environment.

-To apply for this position, submit your resume and cover letter via email to Sherry Witherington, director of Community Support, at [email protected].
+Submit your resume and cover letter via email to Sherry Witherington of the Community Support Team at [email protected].
 Include the position title in the subject line.
 This position will remain open until filled.
 Applications will be reviewed as they are received.
 We will contact those in whom we have an interest.

 GaFCP is an equal opportunity employer.
 All applicants will be considered for employment without attention to race, color, religion, sex, sexual orientation, gender identity, national origin, veteran, or disability status.